BordianuRaul/UBB-SE-2024-Securistii/tasks5.md

 	- actually use

 test = write tests
+The selected testing framework is NUnit

-Ritchie :
+** Ritchie
 - Write the Interfaces
 - test : UserService

-Tibu :
+** Tibu
 - test : AuctionRepository
 - test : AuctionService

-Luci:
+** Luci
 - test: Bid Service
 - test: Bid Repo
+- test: UserRepo

-Roby
+** Roby
 - installed testing framework(done)
 - test: BidModel
 - test: UserTemplate

-Alisa
+** Alisa
 - set-up testing framework (done)
 - test AuctionUser

-Mihh
+** Mihh
 - project structure refactoring for interfaces usage-> decoupling the backend from the front end (done)
 - project set-up and configuration
-- test AdminUser
+- test: AdminUser
-- test BasicUser
+- test: BasicUser

+* Variable/function Names refactoring
+- Will be done after we've written all the tests and achieved 100% code coverage
+- Each one of us will rename the variables/function in the files that they've worked on.

+The style cop refactoring will be done after the the the tasks listed above